danielcarterprojects/txstate-data/README.md

 # txstate-data

 This repository contains public data collected for and used in Texas State University's data journalism curriculum.
+If you need help download data files from this repository, please see [this video](https://youtu.be/XTw3xVjz-Po).

 ## Data and Processing Notes